Green Bay, WI Dentist

 - Difficulty or pain chewing

 The most common treatment for gum disease is called deep cleaning, scaling, or root planing.
 Scaling and root planing involve removing plaque and tartar from below the gumline.
-Our hygienist can perform this gentle and effective removal of tartar, calculus, and infected tissue.
+Our Green Bay hygienist can perform this gentle and effective removal of tartar, calculus, and infected tissue.

 Common risk factors for gum disease include poor oral hygiene habits, diabetes, smoking, and hormonal changes.
 Some medications can also increase your likelihood of developing gum disease.
 Many recent studies have found that untreated gum disease negatively impacts other aspects of your overall health.
 This is especially common for patients with cardiovascular disease or diabetes.